The Quince Tree Press: Illustrated maps

 The different versions of most county maps were not numbered or identified sequentially and only a few were dated, so it is hard to tell in which order they were published.
 Versions may be distinguished by the number of sheets printed, which was usually recorded on later maps, and assuming that the number was different for each version.
 The first versions of maps seem to have been issued in editions of 250, 350 or 500 sheets.
 Robert Carr has reported that some of the maps had editions related to the year in which they were printed.
 For example, an edition of 978 sheets was probably first published in 1978.
 The number of sheets of the versions recorded with an ISBN and seen or held in private or public collections are given below and range from 250 to 982 with an average of about 750.
 If the number of sheets issued was recorded on the version then each individual map was usually numbered by hand, although unnumbered copies are known.
-The number of different versions published before August 1987, the date of Carr's history of the Press, is shown in parentheses below and at least three new maps (Buckinghamshire, Westmoreland and Wiltshire) were added after 1987.
+The number of different versions published before August 1987, the date of Carr's history of the Press, is shown in parentheses below and at least three new maps (Buckinghamshire, Westmorland and Wiltshire) were added after 1987.
 A total of 97 maps were either reported by Carr in his history of the Quince Tree Press, or have been seen.
 There may be more maps and more versions.
 A new map of Northamptonshire was produced in 2005 by Robert and Jane Carr.

 Carr's illustrated maps were printed on single sheets of thick paper of various types and range in size from 50 to 65 cm high and 35 to 55 cm wide, depending on the shape of each county.
 The early maps were printed in monochrome but some were hand coloured by Sally Carr.
 Later maps were printed in colour.
 Most of the maps were numbered by hand and signed by Carr.
 Carr often sent proof copies of new maps to retailers.
 These were printed on thin, poor quality paper, and were marked PROOF.
 The maps were chiefly printed by Messrs Richardson or Seddon, local printers in Kettering.